dagghe/pyOMA2/docs/docu/2_2 Algo_ssi.rst

 This module implements the Stochastic Subspace Identification (SSI) [BPDG99]_, [MiDo11]_ algorithm in various forms, tailored for both single and multiple experimental setup scenarios [MiDo11]_, [DOME13]_.
-It includes classes and methods for conducting data-driven and covariance-driven SSI analyses, with optional uncertainty bounds estimation.
+It includes classes and methods for conducting data-driven and covariance-driven SSI analyses, with optional uncertainty bounds estimation [DLM13]_.

 Classes:
    :class:`.SSIdat`